azuredevcollege/trainingdays/day3/challenges/challenge-1.md

 ![Food Query](./images/FoodQuery4.png)

 > When OFFSET LIMIT is used in conjunction with an ORDER BY clause, the result set is produced by doing skip and take on the ordered values.
-If no ORDER BY clause is used, it will result in a deterministic order of values.
+If no ORDER BY clause is used, it will result in a non-deterministic order of values.

 With the features shown here, it's quite simple to implement **Paging and Sorting** in your applications.